OpenVirtualCluster/virtual-cluster-operator/README.md

-# openvc
+# virtual-cluster-operator
-An operator to create Virtual clusters declaratively
+An operator to create and manage virtual clusters declaratively.

 ## Description
 This operator creates virtual clusters declaratively using upstream Loft helm charts